 That’s why I’m so keen to promote ride-on vehicles such as Trikes and Balance Bikes that allow young children from the age of 1 year and up to repeatedly practice bi-lateral coordination and get those Corpus Callosum nerves firing from an early age!

 Other ride-on vehicles like Wishbone Flip and Mini Flips encourage exactly the same development.

 What activities do you do to get the Corpus Callosum firing?

-If you want to get regular updates on activities that you can do at home to boost motor skills or receive specialised discounts on our products, sign up to our newsletter in the footer below.
+If you want to get regular updates on activities that you can do at home to boost motor skills or receive specialised discounts on our products, sign up to our newsletter.